Vis-halG/Frontend-Interview/README.md

 ***

 ###  6.React:- What is React Router?
-React Router is a tool that lets you move between pages in a React app without reloading the page.
+React Router is a library that allows navigation between different components in a React single-page application without reloading the page
 ***

 ###  7.React:- What is a stateful component?